AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 S_t = \gamma(y_t - L_t) + (1-\gamma)S_{t-m}.
 $$

-where $\alpha$, $\beta$, and $\gamma$ are the three smoothing parameters to deal with the level pattern, the trend, and the seasonality, respectively.
+where $$\alpha$$, $$\beta$$, and $$\gamma$$ are the three smoothing parameters to deal with the level pattern, the trend, and the seasonality, respectively.
 Similar to SES and Holt's method, all three parameters are constrained to 0-1.
 The component equations are as follows:

 $$
 \hat{y}_{t+h} = l_{t} + hb_{t} + s_{t-m+h^{+}_{m}}